dsgelab/Sex-Chromosome-Aneuploidy_PheWAS/README.md

 #### (7.2) Comparison: males with an extra X versus males with an extra Y
 #### (7.3) Comparison: males with an extra X versus females with an extra X

+### Step 8: Basic statistics required by the manuscript